Tomasz Bajerski: I am satisfied with the schedule (interview)

 Fot.
 Jarek Pabijan

-ABRAMCZYK POLONIA Bydgoszcz, whose coach is Tomasz Bajerski, will once again fight for promotion to the PGE Ekstraliga.
-In a conversation with ekstraliga.pl, the current coach of Gryfów talks about preparations for the upcoming season in METALKAS 2.
+ABRAMCZYK POLONIA Bydgoszcz, coached by Tomasz Bajerski, will once again compete for promotion to the PGE Ekstraliga.
+In a conversation with ekstraliga.pl, the current coach of Gryfs talks about preparations for the upcoming season in METALKAS 2.
 Ekstraliga.

 Łukasz Rusiecki (ekstraliga.pl): We know the schedule for METALKAS 2.
 Ekstraliga.
 Is this year’s lineup favorable for ABRAMCZYK POLONIA Bydgoszcz in terms of a successful start to the season?

-Tomasz Bajerski (coach of ABRAMCZYK POLONIA Bydgoszcz): The schedule is what it is, and I have no influence over it, so I fully accept it.
-We go classic – matches and rematches, in which we want to score as many points as possible to advance to the playoff phase.
-Ideally, if we could enter from the first place, where the fight for the PGE Ekstraliga will later begin.
-The schedule is fine with me, and I am fully satisfied with it, but everything will still be decided in the final part of the season.
+Tomasz Bajerski (coach of ABRAMCZYK POLONIA Bydgoszcz): The schedule is what it is, and I have no influence on it, so I fully accept it.
+We’re going classic – matches and rematches, in which we want to score as many points as possible to advance to the playoffs.
+Ideally, we would enter the playoffs from the first place, where the fight for the PGE Ekstraliga will then begin.
+The schedule is fine with me, and I am fully satisfied with it, but in the end, everything will be decided in the final part of the season.

-The second and third rounds seem important in terms of psychological advantage and getting to know the opponent.
-Will sparrings be planned on tracks that somewhat resemble the opponents’ territories in the first rounds?
+The second and third rounds seem important in terms of psychological advantage and understanding the opponent.
+Are there plans for test matches on tracks that somewhat resemble the rival’s terrains in the first rounds?

-Since I have been in Bydgoszcz, I have always tried to do this.
-Before every away match, we went to a similar track, but if there wasn’t one, we trained on any foreign territory to not race on the home oval, as it wouldn’t make sense.
-As for the third match of the season, I think there is no fight for a psychological advantage in this case.
-We treat such confrontations as any other match in the season.
+From the moment I arrived in Bydgoszcz, I have always tried to do this.
+Before each away match, we would practice on a similar track, but if there wasn’t one, we trained on any foreign terrain to avoid riding on the home oval, as it was pointless.
+As for the third match of the season, I don’t think there’s a fight for psychological advantage in this case.
+We treat such confrontations like any other match in the season.

-Is there a preliminary outline in the team regarding the preparation of the Bydgoszcz track to be an even greater ally for the home team than last year?
+Is there a preliminary plan in the team regarding the preparation of the Bydgoszcz track to make it an even greater ally for the hosts than last year?

-If we were to discuss with each rider individually on how to prepare the home track, a situation would likely arise where everyone would want the surface prepared differently.
+If we were to talk to each rider separately about how to prepare the home track, we’d very likely end up in a situation where everyone wanted a different surface.
 The coach or manager’s task is to prepare a surface that is consistent.
-Whether it is hard or grippy is a secondary issue.
-The most important aspect is its consistency.
-The track can be hard, soft, the start may be “scratched” or not, although it doesn’t play a major role because its consistency is the most important issue.
-Ahead of us is still the matter of rebuilding the linear drainage, so we will first have to wait for that to be completed.
+Whether it is hard or grippy is secondary.
+The most important thing is its consistency.
+The track can be hard, soft, the start can be “scratched” or not, but it doesn’t play a bigger role because its consistency is the most important.
+We still have the issue of rebuilding the linear drainage ahead of us, so first, we’ll have to wait until that is finished.

 Photo: Jarek Pabijan

-Last year, Bartosz Nowak was loaned to H. SKRZYDLEWSKA ORZEŁ Łódź, for his last year in the youth category.
-Will this time this player get a chance to race in the main lineup?
+Last year, Bartosz Nowak was loaned to H. SKRZYLEWSKA ORZEŁ Łódź before his last year in the youth category.
+Will this player get a chance to ride in the first team this time?

-At the moment, we have three youth riders – Bartosz Nowak, Kacper Andrzejewski, and Emil Maroszek, and they will be competing for a place in the main lineup for league matches.
-I can’t say who will make the lineup because it’s all in their hands, heads, and motorcycles, and most importantly, in their hearts.
-For me, the basic rule is that the best will always race.
+At the moment, we have three juniors – Bartosz Nowak, Kacper Andrzejewski, and Emil Maroszek, and they will compete for a place in the lineup for league matches.
+I can’t say who will make it into the team because it’s all in their hands, heads, motorcycles, and, most importantly, their hearts.
+My basic rule is that the best will always go.

-So I understand that the newly acquired Kacper Andrzejewski does not have a guaranteed place in the lineup.
-Can Bydgoszcz fans, in turn, expect the gradual introduction of homegrown players into the lineup?
+I understand that the newly acquired Kacper Andrzejewski does not have a guaranteed place in the lineup.
+Can Bydgoszcz fans expect a gradual introduction of academy graduates into the team?

 Definitely yes.
-If Emil Maroszek rides well, he will race in the METALKAS 2.
+If Emil Maroszek rides well, he will compete in METALKAS 2.
 Ekstraliga matches.
-If Kacper Andrzejewski or Bartosz Nowak are better than him, it will be them who race in the league.
+If Kacper Andrzejewski or Bartosz Nowak are better than him, it will be them who compete in the league.
 However, I think Emil Maroszek is just beginning his adventure in METALKAS 2.
-Ekstraliga, so he should calmly get accustomed and familiarized, so that in the future, he becomes a key youth rider for ABRAMCZYK POLONIA Bydgoszcz.
+Ekstraliga, so he should slowly get accustomed and familiar to eventually become a key junior for ABRAMCZYK POLONIA Bydgoszcz.

-Do you monitor the season preparations of your riders – I’m especially referring to the youth riders – and is there a planned team training camp closer to spring?
+Do you monitor the preparation of your players for the season – I mean primarily the juniors, and is a team training camp planned closer to spring?

-Yes, we are planning a few days camp in Żnin, as we do every year.
-As for monitoring, I think that’s the right word.
-I am well aware of how the guys are training, with whom, where, and in what groups they do it.
-I also have constant contact with the physical fitness trainers, so I am updated on all the information.
-I can see that the riders are indeed very engaged in the preparation process, so I am confident about their fitness preparation.
+Yes, we are planning a several-day training camp in Żnin, as every year.
+When it comes to monitoring, I think that’s the right word.
+I know well how the guys train, with whom, where, and in what groups they do it.
+I also have constant contact with fitness trainers, so I have all the information on an ongoing basis.
+I see that the players are really committed to the preparation process, so I am confident about their fitness preparations.

 Photo: Łukasz Trzeszczkowski

-How much have these preparations changed since the time you were a youth rider?
-Do you see significant changes in the approach to winter preparations?
+How much do you think these preparations have changed since your time as a junior?
+Do you notice significant changes in the approach to winter preparations?

-Winter preparations are conducted on the same principle.
+Winter preparations take place on the same principle.
 We know well what we need.
-We aren’t supposed to be “pumped up,” but agile and durable.
-Since my time, it has changed that currently, speedway riders in their spare time during the season continue to train, both in the gym, running, or riding motocross.
-When I was an active rider, after the winter break we ended physical training and focused exclusively on track activities.
+We don’t have to be “buffed up,” but agile and enduring.
+Since my time, it’s changed that currently, speedway riders during their free time in the season continue training, both in the gym, running, or riding motocross.
+When I was an active rider, after the end of the winter break, we would stop physical training and focus solely on activities on the track.

-Are there any potential transfers planned during the season, perhaps from U24 Ekstraliga, to secure the team in case of an injury to one of the primary lineup riders?
+Are there any potential transfers expected during the season, perhaps from the U24 Ekstraliga to secure the team in case of an injury to a key player?

-At the moment, there have been no discussions on this topic.
+There have been no discussions on this topic at the moment.

-How do you evaluate the new format of playoffs?
-Will it increase the spectacle of the discipline, or might it promote the performance of the day but not necessarily the stronger teams in the context of the entire season?
+How do you assess the new playoff format?
+Will it enhance the spectacle of the sport, or perhaps promote the form of the day but not necessarily stronger teams in the context of the entire season?

-As far as I remember, the playoff phase has always had its own rules.
-The form of the day, including physical, mental, and psychological strength, mattered, so I believe that since that’s how it is, we need to adapt.
-I am not here to evaluate this system because the most important matches are, as usual, the finals.
+As long as I remember, the playoff phase has always operated under its own rules.
+The condition of the day mattered, including physical, mental, and psychological strength, so I think we should adapt to it.
+It is not for me to judge the system because, as usual, the final matches are the most important.

 Łukasz Rusiecki